fastforwardlabs/mdffreport12/src/02-background.md

 Deep learning approaches, when applied to anomaly detection, offer several advantages.

-#### Multivariate, high dimensional data

-Deep learning approaches are designed to work with multivariate data of different data types across each variable.
+- **Multivariate, high dimensional data**: Deep learning approaches are designed to work with multivariate data of different data types across each variable.
 This makes it easy to integrate information from multiple sources; it also eliminates challenges associated with individually modeling anomaly for each variable and aggregating the results.

-#### Modeling interaction between variables

-Deep learning approaches work well in jointly modeling the interactions between multiple variables with respect to a given task.
+- **Modeling interaction between variables**: Deep learning approaches work well in jointly modeling the interactions between multiple variables with respect to a given task.
 In addition, beyond the specification of generic hyperparameters (number of layers, units per layer, etc.), deep learning models require minimal tuning to achieve good results.

-#### Performance

-Deep learning methods offer the opportunity to model complex, non-linear relationships within data, and leverage this for the anomaly detection task.
+- **Performance**: Deep learning methods offer the opportunity to model complex, non-linear relationships within data, and leverage this for the anomaly detection task.
 The performance of deep learning models can also potentially scale with the availability of appropriate training data, making them suitable for data-rich problems.

-#### Interpretability
+NM: We need to move this somewhere else
+RH: That may not be the right link to use for the Interpretability report.

-While deep learning methods can be complex (leading to their reputation as black box models), interpretability techniques such as LIME (see our previous report:
+- **Interpretability**: While deep learning methods can be complex (leading to their reputation as black box models), interpretability techniques such as LIME (see our previous report:
 <<Interpretability>>) and Deep SHAP^[[A Unified Approach to Interpreting Model
-Predictions](https://arxiv.org/abs/1705.07874)] provide opportunities to inspect their behaviour and make them more interpretable by analysts.
+Predictions](https://arxiv.org/abs/1705.07874)] provide opportunities to inspect their behavior and make them more interpretable by analysts.

 ### What can go wrong?